Darnxd/internship-task/README.md

 unauthorized access.
 - Set up basic security configurations, such as changing default passwords and enabling network encryption (WPA2 or WPA3).

+3. Monitor Network Traffic:

+o Use Wireshark to capture and analyse network traffic. o Identify different types of traffic, such as HTTP, DNS, and others, and understand what they mean. o Learn how to spot unusual or suspicious traffic that might indicate a security threat.